markefuller/orcl/README.md

 3. Go to the service details page for your instance and select **DB Connection**.

-4. Select download and follow the on-screen instructions to create a password for this wallet.
+4. Select **Download** and follow the on-screen instructions to create a password for this wallet.
 You will need this password in a later step.

-5. Select download.
-The file is placed in the user's Downloads folder by the browser.
+5. Select **Download**.
+A zip file containing the wallet is placed in the user's Downloads folder by the browser.

 6. Change to the network/admin subdirectory for the Oracle Instant Client, and unzip the wallet.
 ```